SWC-Advanced-Microscopy/linux_cli_intro/Notes.md

 * Learn about configuring your shell by editing `.bashrc` (see example in repo)
 * Learn Emacs keybindings (Mac OS uses them all over the place too)
 * Learn the basics of shell scripts (BASH scripts)
+* Further reading on the above at the [Software Carpentry Course](https://swcarpentry.github.io/shell-novice/01-intro/index.html)
-* Consider switching to `zsh` and trying PowerLevel10k
+* Try some fancier modern stuff: switch from `bash` to `zsh` and try [PowerLevel10k](https://github.com/romkatv/powerlevel10k) and [fzf](https://github.com/junegunn/fzf).